andrewcho-dev/opsconductor-nms/REPO.md

 ]
 ```

+**Device Identity & Hostname Mapping**:
+- Devices are created with **IP address** as the canonical `name` field (e.g., `10.121.19.21`)
+- If a hostname is provided, creates a `hostname_mappings` entry: `axis-switch` → `10.121.19.21`
+- This allows LLDP neighbors reporting "axis-switch" to be resolved to the IP address for consistent topology
+- Prevents duplicate device nodes (one by hostname, one by IP)

 **Vendor Compatibility**: Any SNMP-capable switch (Cisco, HP, Dell, Axis, Planet, FS.com, D-Link, Ciena, etc.)

 ### 4. Topology Normalizer